-If you did not name a onetime death benefit recipient, we will make a lump-sum payment to your estate. reaches age 21 or dies, whichever occurs first, regardless of when your spouse elects to receive a monthly survivor benefit.
+If you did not name a one-time death benefit recipient, we will make a lump-sum payment to your estate.

-If your surviving spouse registered domestic or partner dies before your eligible dependent children become ineligible, each eligible child will still be paid a monthly benefit until the day before they are age 21 or die, whichever occurs first.
+If your surviving spouse or registered domestic partner dies before your eligible dependent children become ineligible, each eligible child will still be paid a monthly benefit until the day before they are age 21 or die, whichever occurs first.
 Once your children are no longer eligible for a benefit, any remaining Defined Benefit Program contributions and interest, less all monthly benefits paid, will be paid to your one-time death benefit recipient.
-If you did not name a recipient, CaISTRS will make the payment to your estate.
+If you did not name a recipient, we will make the payment to your estate.

-3. Your eligible dependent children, but no surviving spouse or registered domestic partner

-If you have dependent children, but no surviving spouse or registered domestic partner, each child is eligible for 10% of your final earned compensation, up to 50%.
+3. Your eligible dependent children, but no surviving spouse or registered domestic partner If you have dependent children, but no surviving spouse or registered domestic partner, each child is eligible for 10% of your final earned compensation, up to 50%.
 If you have more than five eligible dependent children, they will share equally in the total 50% of final compensation.
 Benefits end on the day before each child reaches age 21 or dies, whichever occurs first.

 When all of your children are no longer eligible for a benefit, any remaining Defined Benefit Program contributions and interest, less all monthly benefits paid, will be paid to your one-time death benefit recipient.
-If you did not name a one-time death benefit recipient, CalSTRS will make the payment to your estate.
+If you did not name a one-time death benefit recipient, we will make the payment to your estate.